 Vision Wood is home to a wealth of timber-based innovations.
 The unit was developed by the Department of Applied Wood Materials at Empa and in collaboration with ETH Zurich.
 It combines the latest developments in wood research with expertise in modern wood construction.
 With one eye on the goal, namely to broaden the range of applications for the renewable resource, the researchers give wood completely new functions and improve the properties of wood-based materials.
-The Vision Wood housing unit will offer two doctoral students a home.
-As they exchange ideas and experiences with researchers from Empa and ETH Zurich, as well as the industrial partners involved, they will test the suitability of the new applications for daily use as residents and users.
+The Vision Wood housing unit offers two doctoral students a home.
+As they exchange ideas and experiences with researchers from Empa and ETH Zurich, as well as the industrial partners involved, they test the suitability of the new applications for daily use as residents and users.

 By using natural enzymes, researchers from Empa have succeeded in producing high-quality wood-fiber insulation plates.
 Thanks to laccase-catalyzed reactions, the synthetic binding agent (styrene butadiene copolymer) can be replaced fully by sustainable, environmentally friendly biopolymers (lignin compounds, modified starch).
 This method satisfies the demands for sustainability and answers consumer calls for healthy living and energy efficiency.